-As for this website, I originally had planned on encapsulating all my 1869 census transcriptions into a dry database so visitors could search for their families but decided to write some details of Hungarian research in hope of giving readers tips on doing their own Hungarian family research.
+As for this website, I like to share some details of Hungarian research in hope of giving the readers tips in doing their own Hungarian family genealogy.